Fingertech-Brasil/nbiobsp-native-web-extension/README.md

 ## VSCode Extension used

-Microsoft extension C/C++ for code formatting and intelliSense (settings are in .vscode)
+Microsoft extensions `C/C++` for code formatting and intelliSense (settings are in .vscode) and `CMake Tools` for intelliSense and ease of build with cmake

 ## Deploying